vulcanize/chiba-clonk/LNS_README.md

 # The Laconic Name Service (LNS)

-Laconic Name Service (LNS) is an Ethermint-based, permissionless blockchain that serves the purpose of mapping human readable names to content addressable resources in the Laconic Network, including:
+Laconic Name Service (LNS) is a permissionless blockchain that serves the purpose of mapping human readable names to content addressable resources in the Laconic Network, including:

 * Watchers
 * Validators